I spent the night at the most haunted hotel in the UK – check out these bone-chilling ghost stories from the Mermaid Inn!

-There have been numerous reports from both guests and staff of paranormal activity taking place at the hotel.
-Let’s look into the most common incidents below.
-I am also sharing my personal experience of staying at this most haunted hotel in the UK!
+Let’s look into the most famous ghost stories from The Mermaid Inn and my personal experience of staying at this most haunted hotel in the UK!

 Guests have been reporting seeing a duel being fought in this room.
 The loser would be thrown down the stairs of the secret passage and landing in the parts of the hotel that is now the bar.

 Actress Kiki Kendrick and her husband Robin stayed in this room in December 1993 and woke up at 4 am to an “eerie presence” in the room.

 At the time, they said: “The warm room had suddenly turned strangely cold and we could hear a fight going on in the corner of the room.
 By the fireplace, there were huffs and puffs and sounds of clashing knives.
 We could see shapes moving.
 They fought violently.
 It was very scary.
 The next morning we told the barman who produced a newspaper article revealing how two journalists had endured the exact same experience just six months before.”

 One of the guests set up a night camera in an attempt to capture any paranormal activity.
 It recorded the movement of swords and the shadow of a “figure” in the corner of the room.

 Two guests returning from their walk around the town looked up at the window of the room and saw silhouettes of people against the closed curtains.
 Once they entered the room, no one was inside.